Last updated on September 7th, 2019 at 07:19 pm

 - Event date.

-- Event location and phone number.
+- The event location and phone number.

 - Main contact person name and phone number.